github/developer.github.com/content/guides/working-with-comments.md

 * TOC
 {:toc}

-For any Pull Request, GitHub provides three different kinds of comment views:
+For any Pull Request, GitHub provides three kinds of comment views:
 [comments on the Pull Request][PR comment], [comments on an entire commit][entire commit comment], and [comments on a specific line in a committed file][single comment].